apache/druid/docs/multi-stage-query/concepts.md

 On Peons launched by Middle Managers, the bulk of the JVM heap (75%) is split up into two bundles of equal size: one processor bundle and one worker bundle.
 Each one comprises 37.5% of the available JVM heap.

+Depending on the type of query, each worker and controller task can use a sketch for generating partition boundaries.
+Each sketch uses at most approximately 300MB.

 The processor memory bundle is used for query processing and segment generation.
 Each processor bundle must also provides space to buffer I/O between stages.
 Specifically, each downstream stage requires 1 MB of buffer space for each upstream worker.
 For example, if you have 100 workers running in stage 0, and stage 1 reads from stage 0, then each